brianmatozo/Intento3/README.md

 	* `NEXTAUTH_SECRET`: a secret key for next-auth
 4. Run the development server with `npm run dev` or `yarn dev`
 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

+## Technologies used

+This example uses the following technologies:

+* Next.js as the React framework
+* next-auth for authentication
+* Mongoose as the database adapter
+* MongoDB as the database
+* TypeScript as the programming language
+* Zod for form validations
+* Chakra UI as the component library

 ## What is this example showing?